juansalvatore/code-learning-resources/README.md

 # Code Learning Resources

-This is a random list of resources (websites, videos, apps, etc.) to keep learning about programming.
+This is a random list of resources (courses, websites, videos, apps, etc.) to keep learning about programming.

 ## General
 - [CodeKata](http://codekata.com/) - Because experience is the only teacher.